|email - April 2013|

-Based on their careful analysis of similarities and differences, and their erroneous assumption that differences are the result of random mutations, and a speculative assumption about mutation rates, they came up with the picture at the right showing the evolutionary relationships between various related species.
+Based on their careful analysis of similarities and differences, and their erroneous assumption that differences are the result of random mutations, and a speculative assumption about mutation rates, they came up with the picture below showing the evolutionary relationships between various related species.

 You might wonder, what is a lizard doing in this picture?
 The more important question is, why isn’t there a human, cow or dog in the picture?

 This diagram was based on an analysis of the portion of DNA that has to do with smell.

 The olfactory [smell] receptor genes of the five avian species and of green anole, human, cow and dog were annotated using GenBank, Ensembl and published data (Supplementary Note).
 Intact avian olfactory receptor genes were aligned using SATé-II (ref.
 35), from which a neighbor-joining tree was constructed using MEGA5.03 (ref.
 36), with the Poisson model chosen as the substitution model as previously analyzed.
 The reliability of the phylogenetic tree was evaluated with 1,000 bootstrap replicates.
 1